-possible to predict precisely how much physical ability you will regain.
+possible to predict how much ability you will regain.
 The

 more ability you retain immediately after a stroke, the more independent you

-- People usually show the greatest progress in
+- Walking: People usually show the greatest progress in

 being able to walk during the first 6 weeks.
 Most recovery occurs within the